yieldprotocol/yieldspace-tv/README.md

 `yieldspace-tv` is a new implementation of [Yieldspace](https://github.com/yieldprotocol/yieldspace-v2) that allows for the use of shares in tokenized vaults as base reserves.
 This is based on concepts and formulas derived in ["YieldSpace with Yield Bearing Vaults"](https://hackmd.io/lRZ4mgdrRgOpxZQXqKYlFw?both) by Allan Niemerg which was based on the original ["The Yield Protocol: On-Chain Lending With
 Interest Rate Discovery"](https://yield.is/Yield.pdf) written by Dan Robinson and Allan Niemerg.

-In simple terms, the pool is an [UniV2 style, x/y fixed constant automated market maker](https://uniswap.org/whitepaper.pdf) used for providing liquidity and trading a pair of "fyToken" and related underlying token ("base") as described in the papers noted above.
+The pool is an [UniV2 style, x/y fixed constant automated market maker](https://uniswap.org/whitepaper.pdf) used for providing liquidity and trading a pair of "fyToken" and related underlying "base" token as described in the papers noted above.
 In this new version, the base tokens can now be tokenized vault shares.

 The use of tokenized vaults as base allows for a higher yield on the base reserves held by the pool.
 The main changes in the math come from introducing `c` and `mu` into the equation.  `c` represents the current value of the tokenized vault shares.  `mu` is the _normalization factor_ which is the initial `c0` at first mint.